Spectral dissection of finite rank perturbations of normal operators: PROOFS OF LEMMAS FROM GEOMETRIC FUNCTION THEORY

 Any broken line $\ga$ as in Lemma is contained in $\C\sm \cG_s(\mu)$ for some sufficiently small $s$.
-It follows that the assertion 1) holds. \end{proof}
+In conclusion assertion 1) holds. \end{proof}

-\begin{proof}[Proof of Proposition~\ref{sum-dissect-measures}] {\colorblue \textit{Case 1: } Assume first that the hypotheses hold, and all the scale functions coincide: $h_k=h$ for all $k$.
-We will normalize the measures $\mu_k$, assuming that $\mu_k(\C)=1$ for all $k$.
-We will show that there exist constants $c_k>0$ such that $\sum_k c_k\mu_k$ is a finite and $h$-dissectible measure. } Put $c_k=\al_k^2$, where $\al_k>0$.
+\begin{proof}[Proof of Proposition~\ref{sum-dissect-measures}] \textit{Case 1: } Assume first that the hypotheses hold, and all scale functions coincide: $h_k=h$ for all $k$.
+We normalize the measures $\mu_k$, assuming $\mu_k(\C)=1$ for all $k$.
+We prove that there exist constants $c_k>0$ such that $\sum_k c_k\mu_k$ is a finite and $h$-dissectible measure.
+Put $c_k=\al_k^2$, where $\al_k>0$.

 First choose positive numbers $s_k\to 0$ such that \beqn \Honecont\big(\cG_{s_k}(\mu_k)\big) \le 2^{-k}. \neqn Note that if a square $Q$ is $\al_k\mu_k$-heavy, then